idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 **Task > TMX memory > Remove TMX units with no letters** = Remove the translation units which do not contain any letters from the TMX memory.

 **Task > TMX memory > Remove filtered TMX units** = Remove the translation units which have been filtered from the TMX memory.

+Note: Remove TMX filtered units can also detect the same contents in the filtered project segments (not in the TMX edit mode), and remove such segments from the TMX Memory.
+It also works with multilple TM selection too.

 **Task > TMX memory > Replace TMX internal tags with space** = Replace internal tags in the TMX translation units with spaces.